freshlicks/Spindown-ID-App-Store-Profile/README.md

 ## 🚀 Deployment to GitHub Pages

-This project is configured for easy deployment to GitHub Pages.
-There are two methods:
+This project is configured with a GitHub Actions workflow for automatic deployment to GitHub Pages.

-### Method 1: Automated Deployment (Recommended)
+### Automated Deployment

 1. **Push your code to GitHub**